-Yes, the current rate of Coronavirus infections was reported in Łódź and it's voivodeship is between 477 and 718 new daily cases.
+The current rate of Coronavirus infections in Łódź and its voivodeship is between 1,114 and 1,940 new daily cases.
 The first Coronavirus case in Łódź was confirmed on 11 March, 2020.
 The cities and their surrounding voivodships with the highest number of cases are the capital Warsaw (read more) followed by Katowice (read more).

 NOTE: Since 24 November 2020, the Polish Ministry of Health has changed the format of available information for current COVID-19 cases, focusing on daily new cases.
 For this reason, it is incredibly difficult to provide an accurate number for current COVID-19 cases per voivod.
 In addition, since mid-October 2020, the Polish Ministry of Health has purposefully been testing less (there is even less on weekends) to bring down their daily averages.
 For this reason, it is even more difficult to assess the rate of new Coronavirus cases in Poland.

 Read more on the latest on Coronavirus in Warsaw.

 Read more on the latest on Coronavirus in Kraków.

 Read more on the latest on Coronavirus in Gdańsk, Sopot and Gdynia.